 The variable-rate bonds are all remarketed weekly by a remarketing agent to effectively maintain a variable yield.
 If the remarketing agent is unable to remarket the bonds, then the remarketing agent can put the bonds to the Company.
-The Company has obtained standby letters of credit, issued under its senior revolving credit facility, to guarantee repayment of the bonds in this event.
-The Company classified these borrowings as long-term at December 31, 2013, because the borrowings are supported by standby letters of credit issued under the Company's senior revolving credit facility which matures in May 2018.
+The Company obtained standby letters of credit, issued under its prior credit agreement, to guarantee repayment of the bonds in this event.
+The Company classified these borrowings as long-term at December 31, 2014, because the borrowings were supported by standby letters of credit issued under the Company's prior credit agreement, which was scheduled to mature in May 2018.
+The letters of credit were automatically rolled over into the credit agreement in January 2015.

-As of December 31, 2013, aggregate contractual future principal payments by calendar year on long-term debt are due as follows:
+As of December 31, 2014, aggregate contractual future principal payments by calendar year on long-term debt are due as follows: